codewithjessica/CS50P_Final_Project/README.md

 # Canadian Sales Tax Calculator

 #### Description:
-Hi, My name is Jessica and this was my final project for the course, CS50P Introduction to Programming with Python.
+Hi, My name is Jessica and this is my final project for the course CS50P Introduction to Programming with Python.

 My final project is a calculator to show the tax in different provinces of Canada.
-It allows the users to know how much is the tax and either the original price or the price with tax included price based on their inputs.
+It allows the users to know based on their inputs how much the tax is and either the original price or the price with tax included price.

 #### Files
 - `project.py` - The code of the Canadian Sales Tax Calculator

-- `test_project.py` - Contains all the test functions of project.py
+- `test_project.py` - Contains all the test functions for project.py

-- `Screenshots` - Contains all the screenshots of all layouts of the calculaor
+- `layouts` - Contains all the layouts of the calculaor

 - `requirements.txt` - Project dependencies.